 - avoid common mistakes - make it difficult to write bad code (but you can write hacks if you really want to)

 - keep it short and clear, don't state the same thing twice - no header files, don't repeat type specs

 - the effect of a statement should be predictable and not depend on something in another file

-- efficient execution: no startup delay, reasonable memory use - no Just In Time compiler effects or "stop the world" garbage collection.
+- efficient execution: no startup delay, reasonable memory use - no Just In Time compiler effects, minimize "stop the world" garbage collection.